In-Silico Proportional-Integral Moment Control of Stochastic Gene Expression: Introduction

 The third and last part of the paper is devoted to the control of the mean copy number of a protein dimer in a gene expression network with protein dimerization.
-Although seemingly incremental, this network exhibits a considerable increase in its complexity.
-The main difficulty lies in the fact that the moments equations are not closed anymore which forces us to work with a moment equation having some unknown, yet potentially measurable, inputs.
+Although this may seem incremental, this network exhibits a considerable increase in its complexity due to the dimerization.
+The main difficulty lies in the fact that the moments equations are no longer closed, which forces us to work with a moment equation having some unknown, yet potentially measurable, inputs.
 A second difficulty is that the moment equation becomes nonlinear, which increases the complexity of the problem.
-A natural approach would be to close the moments using some moment closure method and to control the closed moment equations.
+A natural approach would be to close the moments using some moment closure method (see e.g. \cite{Hespanha:08b}) and to control the closed moment equations.
 However, because of the inaccuracy of moment closure schemes it is not guaranteed that the original moment equation will remain stable under the same conditions as the closed moments equation.
-We propose here an alternative approach where we exploit the ergodicity of the process and solve the control problem directly on the open moment equations where the variance of the protein copy number acts as an input.
+We propose here an alternative approach whereby we exploit the ergodicity of the process and solve the control problem directly for the open moment equations where the variance of the protein copy number acts as an input.
 We show that this input is necessarily bounded by some value that we explicitly characterize.
 Some local asymptotic stability conditions are also obtained.
-This approach suggests that the moment equation openness is not as problematic as in the simulation/analysis problem \cite{Singh:11,Gillepsie:09,Milner:11}.
-Some simulations are given for illustration.
+This approach suggests that the moment equation openness is not as problematic as in the simulation/analysis problem.
+Finally, simulated examples are given for illustration. \\

 \textbf{Outline.} Preliminary definitions and results are given in Section \ref{sec:prel}.
 The problem of controlling the mean protein copy number in a gene expression network is addressed in Section \ref{sec:mean} whereas the problem of controlling both the mean and the variance in the protein copy number is considered in Section \ref{sec:var}.
 Finally, the mean control of the dimer copy number in a gene expression network with dimerization is treated in Section \ref{sec:dimer}.
-Examples are given in the related sections.
+Examples are given in the related sections.\\

 \textbf{Notations.} The notation is pretty much standard.
 Given a random variable $X$, its expectation is denoted by $\E[X]$.
 For a square matrix $M$, $\He[M]$ stands for the sum $M+M^*$.
 Given a vector $v\in\mathbb{R}^n$, the notation $\diag(v)$ stands for a diagonal matrix having the elements of $v$ as diagonal entries.